MAJIDNISAR/MAJIDNISAR.github.io/_posts/2018-01-17-Fallacies.md

 >
 > *There are destinations beyond this world...*
 >
-> *For travelling to proximal abys is destiny &destination.*
+> *For travelling to proximal abys is destiny & destination.*
 >
 >
 >
 > *Oh my self, the fallacy of the self is as such,*
 >
-> *If I Could not be, the best worldly me, what could Ibe???.*
+> *If I Could not be, the best worldly me, what could I be???.*
 >
 > *If I could not be an achiever, what could I be???*
 >